The Gauss formulas for Laplacians on submanifolds: Introduction

-In the case of a hypersurface, $M\hookrightarrow \tilde \R^{n+1}$, these formulas become
+In the case of a hypersurface, $M^n\hookrightarrow \tilde M^{n+1}$, these formulas become

-where $h(X, v)$ is the scalar second fundamental form (again, more in Section 2 below), and $\tn$ is the Euclidean connection.
+where $h(X, v)$ is the scalar second fundamental form (more in Section 2 below).

-Motivated by the study of a viscous fluid flow on a Riemannian manifold, we extend these formulas to the case of the extrinsic Laplacian acting on a vector field on a hypersurface in $\R^{n+1}$.
-This is the content of the Theorem \ref{thm1} and Corollary \ref{corthm1} below.
-In fact, formulas \eqref{Gaussh} and \eqref{gaussCH} together with a lemma (see Lemma \ref{key}) are key components of the proofs.

-We now explain the motivation coming from the incompressible fluids.
+In this article, we present a comprehensive collection of formulas for the different types of Laplacians of a vector field on a submanifold $M$ in $\tilde M$, as well as formulas for the Ricci operator.
+These are fundamental operators on manifolds, but to our knowledge such comprehensive study has not been undertaken before.

+An important application of these formulas is in the study of incompressible fluids.
+We explain it now.
+More details can be found in \cite{C24}.

 There is no universal agreement what the incompressible Navier-Stokes equations should be on a Riemannian manifold.
 One reason for this is that there is more than one choice of the Laplacian that can act on vector fields on a general Riemannian manifold.
 For example, there is the Hodge Laplacian and the Bochner (trace) Laplacian.
-There is also a third type of operator, \be 2\dv \Def \ee where $\Def$ is the deformation tensor, which can be written in coordinates as \be {(\Def u)}_{ij}=\frac 12 (\nabla_i u_j +\nabla_j u_i), \ee where $\nabla$ is the Levi-Civita connection.
+There is also a third type of operator, \be 2\dv \Def \ee where $\Def$ is the deformation tensor, which can be written in coordinates as \be _{ij}=\frac 12 (\nabla_i u_j +\nabla_j u_i), \ee where $\nabla$ is the Levi-Civita connection.

 The first article to consider the Navier-Stokes equations on Riemannian manifolds was an article of Ebin and Marsden \cite{EbinMarsden}, and the operator \eqref{divdef} was proposed in that article as the ``correct" operator to use when considering the Navier-Stokes equation on an Einstein manifold.
 This operator is indeed used in the Euclidean case, when the equations are derived using the stress tensor (see for example \cite{Batchelor}).
 In the Euclidean case, this operator reduces to the (standard) Laplacian in the case of the divergence free vector fields, and so do the other Laplacians: Bochner and Hodge.
-This can be observed using the Bochner-Weitzenb\"ock formula \cite{Taylor3} and the Ricci identities \cite{Lee_RG}.
-Let
+This can be observed using the Bochner-Weitzenb\"ock formula \cite{Taylor3} and the Ricci identities \cite{Lee_RG} as follows.
+Recall, the Bochner Laplacian is given by